Does Dirichlet Prior Smoothing Solve the Shannon Entropy Estimation Problem?: Introduction

-Dirichlet smoothing may have two connotations in the context of entropy estimation: \begin{itemize} \item \cite{Schurmann--Grassberger1996entropy,Schober2013some} One first obtains a Bayes estimate for the discrete distribution $P$, which we denote by $\hat{P}_B$, and then plugs it in the entropy functional to obtain the entropy estimate $H(\hat{P}_B)$. \item \cite{Wolpert--Wolf1995,Holste--Grosse--Herzel1998bayes} One calculates the Bayes estimate for entropy $H(P)$ under Dirichlet prior for squared error.
-The estimator is the conditional expectation $\bE[H(P)|\mathbf{X}]$, where $\mathbf{X}$ represents the samples. \end{itemize} We show in the present paper that neither approach results in improvements over the MLE in the large alphabet regime.
-Specifically, these approaches require at least $n\gg S$ to be consistent, while the minimax rate-optimal estimators such as the ones in~\cite{Jiao--Venkat--Han--Weissman2014minimax}\cite{Wu--Yang2014minimax} only need $n \gg \frac{S}{\ln S}$ to achieve consistency.
+We mention that there exist numerous other approaches proposed in various disciplines to estimate entropy, many among which are difficult to analyze theoretically.
+Among them we mention the Miller--Madow bias-corrected estimator and its variants \cite{Miller1955,Carlton1969bias,Grassberger1988finite}, the jackknife estimator \cite{Zahl1977jackknifing}, the shrinkage estimator \cite{Hausser--Strimmer2009entropy}, the coverage adjusted estimator \cite{Chao--Shen2003nonparametric}, the Best Upper Bound (BUB) estimator \cite{Paninski2003}, the B-Splines estimator \cite{Daub--Steuer--Selbig--Kloska2004}, and~\cite{Grassberger2008entropy,Vinck--Battaglia--Balakirsky--Vinck--Pennartz2012estimation} etc. For a Bayesian statistician, a natural approach is to first impose a prior on the unknown discrete distribution before considering estimating entropy.
+The Dirichlet prior, being the conjugate prior to the multinomial distribution, appears to be particularly popular in the Bayesian approach to entropy estimation.
+Dirichlet smoothing may have two connotations in the context of entropy estimation: \begin{itemize} \item \cite{Schurmann--Grassberger1996entropy,Schober2013some} One first obtains a Bayes estimate for the discrete distribution $P$, which we denote by $\hat{P}_B$, and then plugs it in the entropy functional to obtain the entropy estimate $H(\hat{P}_B)$. \item \cite{Wolpert--Wolf1995}\cite{Holste--Grosse--Herzel1998bayes} One calculates the Bayes estimate for entropy $H(P)$ under Dirichlet prior for squared error.
+The estimator is the conditional expectation $\bE[H(P)|\mathbf{X}]$, where $\mathbf{X}$ represents the samples. \end{itemize}